edgarinvillegas/reactjs.org/README.md

-# reactjs.org
+# react-docs-typescript

-This repo contains the source code and documentation powering [reactjs.org](https://reactjs.org/).
+This repo contains the React documentation **with typescript code**.
+Exactly same format and structure as [reactjs.org](https://reactjs.org/)

 ## Getting started